oskar-ziller/social-login-web-client/README.md

 **Running the web-client**

-1. In the `web-client` folder, run:
+1. In the `social-login-web-client` folder, run:
 ```bash
 yarn
 ```